 But the overall picture is almost always positive.

 I was able to stop lying to my loved ones.
-I was able to share some of my emotional life with my Mum and Dad.
+Able to share some of my emotional life with my Mum and Dad.
 I even found – heavens! – that they had some useful, kind and wise things to say about it.

 I shed a few friends along the way.
 But the relief of having friends with whom I was able to share every emotional mood, every love affair, every broken heart was of incomparable worth.

-My coming out was also the moment that I grew up and took responsibility for myself .
+My coming out was also the moment that I grew up and took responsibility for myself.
 It was the point in my family history when we stopped being “son”, “mother”, “brother”, “father” and became 4 adults dealing with this tricky proposition.
-It was the best thing that every happened to us all.
+It was the best thing that ever happened to us all.
 In my opinion.